How to Deter Squirrels from Eating Your Fall Bulbs

 Hardware cloth lines the bottom of this raised bed, and is folded and secured up the outside edges.
 Unlike chicken wire, hardware cloth has much tighter openings that smaller rodents can't squeeze through!
 You can find it at home improvement stores in 10 and 25 ft' coils.
 Chicken wire, however, is the smarter choice for covering your plantings, as it will allow your bulbs to sprout and emerge through the holes.

 Squirrels are particularly attracted to newly planted bulbs — when the diggin' is easy!
 Covering the planting area for the first month or two after planting may be enough to let the soil settle and trick the squirrels.
 You can cover it with anything squirrels can't dig through but rain can permeate, like chicken wire, hardware cloth or window screens.
 Planting bulbs later in the fall, after the squirrels have done most of their food cacheing, may prevent some loss of bulbs, too.

 Instead of planting a solid bed of tulips and crocus, you can try interplanting with some of the bulbs mentioned above that are usually avoided by squirrels.
 That may offer some measure of protection.

+- Keep the area mowed and free from rock and wood piles, which offer the perfect habitat.
 Tidy up after planting, too.
 Don't leave bulb debris (like the papery "tunics" that fall off tulip bulbs) around the planting area, because it acts like a breadcrumb trail to the bulbs.